-Regency "Swinging" Bridge, one of the last suspension bridges in service, is a favorite local attraction ries can continue to be made for generations more.
+Regency "Swinging" Bridge, one of the last suspension bridges in service, is a favorite local attraction ment in keeping it swinging over the Colorado River, new memories can continue to be made for generations more.

 Who knows; maybe decades from now, one of my kids will have pursued a career in engineering because of their experience with the Regency Bridge, and they'll be on the team that performs the next round of bridge repairs.
-They may tell their boss, "I'll nevthis bridge as a kid back in 2015.
-It changed my life."
+They may tell their boss, "I'll never forget the first time I stood on It changed my life."